Brunoazzireluto/Brunoazzireluto/README.md

 <br>

-- 💼 I work as a Junior Developer at Maeda-st
+- 💼 I work as a Mid Fullstack Developer at R2sis

-- 💻 Learning Typescript and Redux
+- 💻 Learning Typescript and Node

 - 🔭 Currently focused on increasing my skills on how to develop and create better solutions and designs